OlehOrenchuk/Dom_Js_Practice/README.md

 <ol>
-<h1 align="center">❕Mini-programs were written for HTML, CSS and DOM manipulation practice 🧑‍💻</h1>
+<h1 align="center">❕Mini-programs were written for JS, HTML, CSS and DOM manipulation practice 🧑‍💻</h1>

 <li><h2>Guess My Number ❓</h2>
 <h4>Game where player can guess the number within boundaries entered at the beginning of the game.</h4></li>